Temps near 80 degrees at Sea-Tac, notching record for hottest March day ever

 Temperatures at Seattle-Tacoma International Airport reached 79 degrees around 3 p.m.
 Tuesday, beating out a previous record of 78 degrees set on March 29, 2004.

 The weather service began recording temperatures at the airport in 1945, said meteorologist Johnny Burg.
-But Tuesday’s temperatures also beat out records going back to 1894, when the weather service recorded temperatures in downtown Seattle.
+But Tuesday’s temperatures also broke records going back to 1894, when the weather service recorded temperatures in downtown Seattle.

 Other cities in Western Washington have also seen record-breaking temperatures, Burg said.
 Olympia saw its second-warmest March day on record, reaching 76 degrees by 3 p.m.
 On the Olympic Peninsula, Quillayute saw temperatures in the low 80s and Hoquiam reached 78 degrees, making it the hottest March days on record in those areas.